You can apply if you:

-Finally, applications will be assessed according to an additional criteria: social impact.
+Finally, applications will be assessed according to their broader social and environment impact.
 Low carbon innovation can often present remarkable solutions to some of the world’s most pressing societal problems.
-Social impact is the measure of the benefits of an enterprise or innovation to society.
+The criterion is the measure of the benefits of an enterprise or innovation to society.
 This may include benefits to employees, customers, the general public or society at large.

 Due to the volume of applications that we receive each year it is unfortunately not possible for us to give any feedback on unsuccessful applications..
 All applicants will be contacted regarding the status of their application.
 There will be no appeals process for unsuccessful applicants.
 Please note that assessors will not meet individuals or give any feedback on applications.

 Applications are accepted until 5pm on Friday 3rd November 2017.
 Applications are then assessed and all applicants are informed by email whether they have been successful or not in getting to the next stage.
 This process will be completed by January 2018.

 If your application is successful, you will be invited to attend a regional final in March 2018.
 Please note that you will not necessarily attend the regional event that is geographically closest to your place of business, since finalists are frequently pooled by technology type and matched to the expertise of the judging panel.
 Travel expenses incurred will be covered by Shell, even if you do not win funding.